 Hymenoptera is split into two suborders: Apocrita and Symphyta.

 Those aren’t headphones on this Long-horned Bee, Anthophora montana.
 They’re her compound eyes.
-(Amber Reese, USGS Bee Inventory and Monitoring Lab; cc by 2.0)
+(Amber Reese, USGS Bee Inventory and Monitoring Lab; CC BY 2.0)

 Apocrita (uh-PAH-cree-tuh) contains bees, wasps, and ants.
 This group can be easily identified because they have an abdominal constriction that separates the abdomen from the thorax and looks like a “waist.”
 Many also have a stinger.